smalyarovsky/algeng-matrix-multiplication/REPORT.md

 All experiments were run on Linux (Debian).
 Results are exported to CSV and visualized with Python.

 Don't forget to look at the plots after reading this report.
+Also, please note the crazy way I implemented counting the operations with inline, constexpr and templates in an effort to not hurt the perfomance of the program.

 ---